openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 ## Experiment 1: Bright Field Illumination

-1. Turn the LED-array on and the blue LED off.
+1. Turn the LED-matrix on and the blue LED off.
 2. Insert the probe into the probe insert.
 3. Start the camera by pressing the play button (▶).
 4. Make sure your probe is centered.
 Shift it around until you see some structure on your screen.